IPNI Offers Awards to Graduate Students and Scientists

 Here is a further description of each.

 The International Plant Nutrition Scholar Awards are open to applicants who are graduate students attending a degree-granting institution located in any country with an IPNI program.
-The announcement of the awards for 2013 is attached below (see 'Additional Resources').
-Priority will be given to the relevance of the proposed research in support of IPNI's mission.
+Priority is given to the relevance of the proposed research in support of IPNI's mission.
 Students in the disciplines of soil and plant sciences including agronomy, horticulture, ecology, soil fertility, soil chemistry, crop physiology, and other areas related to plant nutrition are encouraged to apply.
 Awards of US $2,000 each will be awarded to winners.
 Review of applications will be conducted on a regional basis, including the following: North America, Latin America, Eastern Europe & Central Asia, China, South Asia, Southeast Asia, Australia/New Zealand, and Africa.

 The IPNI Science Award is to be presented each year to one agronomic scientist.
 Private or public sector agronomists, crop scientists, and soil scientists from all countries are eligible for nomination (no self-nomination please).
 The recipient receives a plaque and a monetary award of US$5,000 (five-thousand US dollars).
 The award recognizes outstanding achievements in research, extension, or education which focus on efficient and effective management of plant nutrients and their positive interaction in fully integrated crop production that enhance yield potential.
 The purpose of the award is to acknowledge and promote distinguished contributions by scientists involved with ecological crop intensification where productivity is increased and the environment is improved.

 In 2013, the IPNI Science Award was not presented as the minimum requirements for submissions, as stated in the award guidelines, was not met.